C0nw0nk/SteamCMD-AutoUpdate-Any-Gameserver/README.md

 #Configuration : (EDIT | steam.cmd file)

-In order to configure the script just edit the "steam.cmd" file and define your install directory and server type.
+In order to configure the script just edit the "*.cmd" file and define your install directory and server type.

 Please drop a reply if you have a question / issue i shall try to help you as much as i can.